remiblancher/qlab/journey/09-cms-encryption/README.md

 4. **Hybrid encryption** - AES (fast) + ML-KEM (quantum-safe)
 5. **CMS EnvelopedData** - Industry standard for document encryption
 6. **S/MIME pattern** - Separate signing and encryption certificates
+7. **Next step:** You now have signing and encryption certificates.
+How do you migrate them to new algorithms over time?
+See [Crypto-Agility](../10-crypto-agility/)

 ---